 According to the live demo, the Gmail monitoring feature should display the email content, contact email, and time stamp.

-However, upon testing, XNSPY could not retrieve any Gmail data from the target device, despite the function being actively used during the testing phase.
+However, after I did testing, XNSPY could not retrieve any Gmail data from the target device, despite the function being actively used during the testing phase.

-XNSPY allows you to see the contacts saved on the target device.
+XNSPY allows you to see the contacts saved on the device to monitor.
 This feature can be found below Gmail Monitoring, under the Phone Logs bar.

 For some reason, though, the contacts are displayed in reverse alphabetical order, and there’s no option to sort the display in a more logical way.